innovationOUtside/tm129-robotics2020/content/00_SOFTWARE_GUIDE/Section_00_02-nb3devsim.md

 ## 2.2 The Program window

-So far we have taken a very quick look at the `Program editor` and `Simulator` windows.
+So far we have taken a very quick look at how to download programmes from a notebook code cell and run them in the simulator.

+ the `Program editor` and `Simulator` windows.
 In RoboLab Session 2 there will be a much more detailed discussion of computer programs and the principles behind how they work, and the contents of these windows will become clearer.
 For now let’s look again at the `Program` window as it relates to the `Move_a_robot` program, to see the essential elements of the program and why the robot behaves as it does.

 If you don’t already have the `move_a_robot.py` program open, reopen it now.